PM-Notes/How-To-Github/README.md

 Git Speak | Means..
 ------------|---------------------------------------------
-repository| A folder for files relating to a particular project. clone| Downlaod a repository from GitHub to your local computer. commit| Save changes to files into a staging before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. branch | Used to isolate development work without affecting other branches in the repository.
+repository| A folder for files relating to a particular project. clone| Download a repository from GitHub to your local computer. commit| Save changes to files into a staging before pushing back to GitHub. push | Synchronise the changes from the staging area to GitHub. branch | Used to isolate development work without affecting other branches in the repository.